 We have not generated any revenues from product sales and have incurred losses in each year since our inception.
 We expect that it will be very difficult to raise capital to continue our current operations.
 We do not believe that we could succeed in raising significant additional capital to sustain our operations without a strategic transaction such as a merger or sale.
 If we are unable to consummate such a transaction, we expect that we would need to cease all operations and wind down.
-Although we are currently evaluating our strategic alternatives with respect to all aspects of our business, we cannot assure you that any actions that we would need to liquidate the Company in a voluntary dissolution under Delaware law.
+Although we are currently evaluating our strategic alternatives with respect to all aspects of our business, we cannot assure you that any actions that we would take would raise or generate sufficient capital to fully address the uncertainties of our financial position.
+If we cease all operations and wind down, we would need to liquidate the Company in a voluntary dissolution under Delaware law.
 In this event, we would be required to sell all of our assets.
 The funds resulting from the liquidation of our assets, as well as our other funds, would be used first to satisfy any obligations to creditors and the material expenses of the dissolution process itself before funds, if any, would be available to pay our shareholders.
 We believe that these costs will consume a significant portion of our funds, thereby reducing the portion of our assets available for this distribution.